-- a) The school has a strong pastoral system and promotes an ethos where pupils feel safe to share information about anything that is worrying them. - b) The School Council provides a 'pupil voice' and encourages pupils to develop the rules and boundaries of acceptable behaviour. - c) Pupils are encouraged to use the 'Chatterbox' to share any concerns that they may have.
-The box is checked at least weekly, and well-being lead teachers address these concerns with the children.
-Children in Years 5 and 6 use are trialling the 'TooToot' app, used to report concerns immediately and in confidence from other children. - d) There is an annual pupil survey conducted and results are analysed by senior staff. - e) There are posters around the school reminding pupils about who they can talk to and this is also regularly addressed in assemblies and PSHCE lessons.
+- Children in Years 5 and 6 use the 'Tootoot' app, used to report concerns immediately and in confidence from other children. - g) There is an annual pupil survey conducted and results are analysed by senior staff. - h) There are posters around the school reminding pupils about who they can talk to, and this is also regularly addressed in assemblies and PSHCE lessons.
 The emphasis is that all staff are here to help.